Feature: #109412 - Auto-discovery of form YAML configurations

 Description

 The mechanism mirrors how Site Sets work: each extension may provide one or more form sets by placing files in a conventional directory layout.
-TYPO3 scans all active extensions and collects every form set it finds, powered by a Symfony service configurator ( FormYamlCollectorConfigurator) that runs transparently when the form service is first resolved.
+TYPO3 scans all the active extensions and collects every form set it finds, powered by a Symfony service configurator ( FormYamlCollectorConfigurator) that runs transparently when the form service is first resolved.

 Directory layout